FirmwGuy/CEP/docs/LAYER-BOOTSTRAP-POLICY.md

   - Treat the pack as a plugin that calls into public L0 APIs.
 Its bootstrap should probe for prerequisites (for example, heartbeat readiness) and bail out cleanly if unavailable.
   - Registration should be idempotent.
 Repeated calls must verify existing descriptors or state rather than mutating blindly.
   - Readiness signals belong to the pack itself (e.g., `/CEP:sig_sys/ready/CEP:coherence`).
 Emit them only after the pack has prepared its storage and registered enzymes.
+  - Startup and shutdown operations progress one beat at a time; keep stepping the heartbeat until the expected `ist:*` or `sts:*` state is visible before assuming the kernel is ready.

 - **Testing packs**
   - Provide explicit helpers (e.g., `bool mypack_bootstrap(void)`) so tests can opt-in.